Kooolkimooov/ros_setup/README.md

 ```bash
 sudo apt install ros-noetic-geographic-msgs libgeographic-dev -y # if you are on Ubuntu 20
 ```

+For COSMER blueROVs (as of 23/05/2024) we need to make modification to the mavros code because the on-board version of ROS requires it, thus we **install mavros and mavlink from source**.

 5. install mavros and mavlink:
 ```bash
 wstool init src &&